 \subsection{Setting $\eta$}

-The value of $\eta$ can be viewed as a knob that can be tuned based on {\em practical} user constraints.
-Larger values of $\eta$ correspond to a more aggressive elimination schedule and thus fewer rounds elimination; specifically, each round retains $1/\eta$ configurations for a total of $\lfloor\log_\eta(n)\rfloor+1$ rounds of elimination with $n$ configurations.
+The value of $\eta$ is a knob that can be tuned based on {\em practical} user constraints.
+Larger values of $\eta$ correspond to more aggressive elimination schedules and thus fewer rounds of elimination; specifically, each round retains $1/\eta$ configurations for a total of $\lfloor\log_\eta(n)\rfloor+1$ rounds of elimination with $n$ configurations.
 If one wishes to receive a result faster at the cost of a sub-optimal asymptotic constant, one can increase $\eta$ to reduce the budget per bracket $B=(\lfloor\log_\eta(\Rmax)\rfloor+1)\Rmax$.
 We stress that results are not very sensitive to the choice of $\eta$.
-If our theoretical bounds are optimized (see Section~\ref{sec:theory}) they suggest choosing $\eta = e \approx 2.718$ but in practice we suggest taking $\eta$ to be equal to 3 or 4 (if you don't know how to choose $\eta$, use $\eta=3$).
+If our theoretical bounds are optimized (see Section~\ref{sec:theory}), they suggest choosing $\eta = e \approx 2.718$, but in practice we suggest taking $\eta$ to be equal to 3 or 4.